 An example of the K-T boundary, appearing here horizontally at midpoint.

 Some scientists speculated that during the Cretaceous Period, Mesozoic Era, non-flying dinosaurs came to an end with what is described as an asteroid, at least 6 miles in diameter, crashing onto the earth, creating the 110-mile-wide Chicxulub crater near Mexico's Yucatan Peninsula.
 (See animation at Wikipedia under the heading "Chicxulub crater.")
-The impact of the crater threw enough debris into the atmosphere to block sunlight for months, and lowered the temperature globally.
+In 2014, scientists suspect there was a shower of asteroids rather than just one.
+The impacts threw enough debris into the atmosphere to block sunlight for months, and this was followed by lowered temperatures globally.
 Geologists have a boundary in earth layers which marks 65 million years ago, a boundary they label K-T. Above this layer-boundary no dinosaur fossils have been found.

 There is speculation also that dinosaurs were wiped out by disease before K-T. The dinosaurs were subject to diseases just like humans today, and without a sanitation department to combat the diseases.
 Researchers have found evidence of stomach worms in dinosaurs.